todorowww/toolbox/README.md

 If you own a pair of SONY WH-1000XM2 (maybe goes for XM3 as well), and use them on Linux, you're most likely aware of the pain and suffering they tend to cause.
 No matter what I tried, they just don't seem to want to cooperate.
 Scripts in this folder are used for the sole purpose of making my life easier when it comes to connectinng my headphones to my computer.

 ##### Prerequisites
-Installed bluetoothctl, expect, successfully paired your headphones with your computer, set them to trusted device.
+Installed `bluetoothctl` and `expect`, successfully paired your headphones with your computer, set them to trusted device.
 You need to get your headphones HW address, in order to use these scripts.
 Naturally, you need to edit them as well, and input your numbers in appropriate places.

 To obtain headphones HW address, run `bluetoothctl` as root, and run `devices` command.
 This gives you the list of paired BT devices.
 You're looking for something like:
 ```